Preparing an Art School Portfolio: How to Start

 Different school, different portfolio

-Every school is going to have their own unique set of requirements, so be sure that you check each school’s guidelines first, especially before you get started preparing your portfolio.
+Every school is going to have their own unique set of requirements, so be sure that you carefully each school’s guidelines first, especially before you get started preparing your portfolio.

 We recommend re-reading the guidelines multiple times as you’re working on your portfolio to be certain at every stage that you are following their precise requirements.